 \section{Group Abelianization}

 We now turn our attention to non-Abelian $m$-switching groups.
-Some special cases have been considered in earler work \cite{mactre21}.
+Some special cases have been considered in earlier work \cite{mactre21}.

-Let $H$ be a $m$-edge coloured graph and let $\Gamma$ be a $m$-switching group.
+Let $H$ be an $m$-edge-coloured graph and let $\Gamma$ be a $m$-switching group.
 In this section we show there is a set of $m'$ colours, a $m'$-edge coloured graph $H'$ with the same underlying graph as $H$, and an Abelian $m'$-switching group $\Gamma'$ such that \swhhom[$\Gamma'$]{$H'$} and \swhhom{$H$}\ are polynomially equivalent.

 We recall some group theory terminology.
 For $\pi,\phi\in \Gamma$, the element $[\pi, \phi] = \pi\phi\pi^{-1}\phi^{-1}$ is a \emph{commutator} of $\Gamma$.
 The \emph{commutator subgroup of $\Gamma$}, denoted $[\Gamma, \Gamma]$, is the subgroup generated by the commutators of $\Gamma$.
 We now show how commutators can be used to generate a sequence of switches that allow the colour of a single edge to be changed.